 - A Catholic health system consistently sponsors the local Right to Life banquet and provides medical statistics for the event program.

 Remember, authenticity is the goal.
 What makes sense for your hospital may go against the fundamental beliefs of a different hospital.
-The sweet spot for health systems who want to address social issues is the intersection of stated core values and a distribution channel that resonates with your patient population.
+The sweet spot for health systems that want to address social issues is the intersection of stated core values and a distribution channel that resonates with your patient population.

 The demand for businesses to publicly take a stand on critical social issues isn’t going anywhere.
 If anything, it’s likely to increase as more Gen Z employees join the workforce.
 Your organization already has the tools necessary to develop a solid strategy for any complex topic of the future.
 So, get out that mission statement and join a conversation.

-If your brand platform can’t support modern demands for authentic interactions, the team at Ten Adams can help. connect with our experts.
+If your brand platform can’t support modern demands for authentic interactions, the team at Ten Adams can help.
+Connect with our experts.